zifeishan/cs224s-deepSpeech/doc/final-report/src/experiments.md

 We increment features and observe impact for each feature.

-We start from unigram frequency, add bigram frequency and trigram frequency.
-Then we try using *only* "confirm" feature, add start-end feature onto it, add unigrams and bigrams, then add bigram-silence, bigram-stopword, and bigram-bag (features get more and more sparse).
-We further add conflict rule and "chain" rule, at last add larger language models like bags of word 1grams, POS 5grams, and stop word 3grams.
+We start from unigram frequency;then add bigram frequency and trigram frequency.
+Then we try using *only* the "confirm" feature, adding start-end feature onto it, adding unigrams and bigrams, then adding bigram-silence, bigram-stopword, and bigram-bag (features get more and more sparse).
+We further add conflict rule and "chain" rule; at last add larger language models like bags of word 1grams, POS 5grams, and stop word 3grams.

 ### Experiment results